seznam/JAK/README.md

 JAK is distributed under terms of [MIT licence](http://www.opensource.org/licenses/mit-license.php).

 We use JSUnit for testing JAK core library.
 Test are in /test directory.
+Testing HTTPRequest works only with PHP on server side.